 - Details of the fees we have charged, the amounts you have paid and some payment details

-As our data protection officer, Michelle ensures that the practice complies with data protection requirements to ensure that we collect, use, store and dispose of your information responsibly.
+As our data protection officer, Jackie ensures that the practice complies with data protection requirements to ensure that we collect, use, store and dispose of your information responsibly.

 Those at the practice who have access to your information include dentists, other dental professionals involved with your care and treatment, the reception team, and management.